uvwild/go-xslt/README.md

 `go-xslt` is a Go module that performs basic XSLT 1.0 transformations via Libxslt.

+This fork has been extended to take optional URLs as parameters and reads the files from there.
+Quick and Dirty

 # Installation

 You'll need the development libraries for libxml2 and libxslt, along with those for liblzma and zlib.
 Install these via your package manager.
 For instance, if using `apt` then: